 Repurpose Content

 There are quite a few ways to do this.
-One way is rerelease old episodes.
+One way is to rerelease old episodes.
 This is not something that I recommend you do a ton.
 If you have been around for a while, you can totally do this.
 Pull one of your earlier, most popular episodes and reupload.

-Or, if you have other areas of your business where you are releasing exclusive content, you can pull this content and put in an episode.
+Or, if you have other areas of your business where you are releasing exclusive content, you can pull this content and put it in an episode.
 I would present this as bonus content.

 You can also repurpose your blog posts content as a script for a podcast episode.